twagar11/ansible-labs/modules/Module-Ping.md

 ```

-## Step 2 - getting to know the Module `ping`
+## Step 2 — getting to know the Module `ping`

-`ping` module is use to verify connectivity between the control center and hosts
+`ping` module is used to verify connectivity between the control center and hosts.

 default template looks like: